kyma-project/control-plane/docs/kyma-environment-broker/03-01-service-description.md

 - Kyma is uninstalled after 30 days and the Kyma cluster is deprovisioned after this time.
 - It's possible to provision only one Kyma Runtime per global account.

-To reduce the cost, the Trial plan skips some of the [provisioning steps](./03-03-runtime-provisioning-and-deprovisioning.md#provisioning)
+To reduce the costs, the Trial plan skips some of the [provisioning steps](./03-03-runtime-provisioning-and-deprovisioning.md#provisioning)
 These are the steps that are skipped during the Trial plan provisioning:
 - `Create_LMS_Tenant`
 - `Provision_Azure_Event_Hubs`
 - `Request_LMS_Certificates`
-- `AVS External Evaluation` (part of the post actions during `Initialisation` step)
+- `AVS External Evaluation` (part of the post actions during the `Initialisation` step)

 ### Provisioning parameters